mibes404/zeep/README.md

 Generate yaserde annotated structs for Rust based on XSD/WSDL.
 For WSDL input, client code is generated as well.

-The generated code depends on yaserde for the XSD-generated types.
-The SOAP client needs tokio and reqwest in addition.
+The generated code depends on yaserde and yaserde_derive for the XSD-generated types.
+The SOAP client needs tokio, log and reqwest in addition.
 The generated code does *not* have any dependencies on this library.

 Check the examples and the Cargo.toml for a complete list of dependencies.

 ## Installation